typescript-cheatsheets/react/README.md

   - It also has miscellaneous tips and tricks for pro users.
   - Advice for contributing to DefinitelyTyped.
   - The goal is to take _full advantage_ of TypeScript.
-- [The Migrating Cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/migration) helps collate advice for incrementally migrating large codebases from JS or Flow, **from people who have done it**.
-  - We do not try to convince people to switch, only to help people who have already decided.
-  - ⚠️This is a new cheatsheet, all assistance is welcome.
 - [The HOC Cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/hoc) specifically teaches people to write HOCs with examples.
   - Familiarity with [Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) is necessary.
   - ⚠️This is the newest cheatsheet, all assistance is welcome.